10 Famous Mountain In The Philippines (Hiking Bucket List)

 Like Mount Dulang-Dulang and Mount Apo, Mount Pulag also has a mossy forest that looks so enchanting.
 It’s the part of the hike that will not let you pass without taking photos.

-Indeed, as mentioned a while ago, Mount Pulag is the best mountain to hike because it has hiking trails that fit all people with different hiking experiences.
+To me, Mount Pulag is the best mountain to hike because it has hiking trails that fit all people with different hiking experiences.
 Most importantly, everyone can have an absolutely rewarding view once they reach the summit.

 How to go to Mount Pulag?

 From Metro Manila, take a bus heading to Baguio City.
 Rent a taxi to transport you to Kabayan Terminal.
 Take a van or bus to Kabayan and tell the driver or the bus conductor to drop you off at the DENR office.
-After reaching the DENR office and taking your orientation, rent a Habal-Habal driver to help you arrive at the ranger station to start your hike.

 See my guide in hiking Mount Pulag to learn more.